 - High-valued techs can be focused on preventative maintenance rather than break-fix issues

 - Issues are often resolved before clients experience them in their environment

 - Allows MSPs to scale, expand their client base and provide true 24x7x365 coverage

 MSPs today are largely pricing RMM services using a flat-rate, monthly recurring revenue model.
 Pricing is usually based on the number of devices and services included, with tiered packages priced at graduated levels.
 A la carte pricing for additional services allows customers to choose specific offerings that work best for them.
 For instance, on-site customer support may be offered as an extra fee.

 MSPs must also determine whether to employ a “per-device” or “per-user” pricing structure, which charges clients a fixed price for managed services based on either the number of devices or the number of users in a given environment.
 Both approaches have their own respective pros and cons.

-Modern managed IT services and RMM software continue to shape the technology side of today’s SMB market.
+Modern managed IT services continue to shape the technology side of today’s SMB market.
 SMBs increasingly need IT to keep the wheels turning, and to compete with larger organizations.
 To ensure long-term growth potential and opportunity to scale, MSPs today should consider:

 - Partnering with a provider who offers centralized leadership, supporting their business with training, education and expertise